MaxxGarcia/My-Worksapce/README.md

-V School Assignments
+My Workspace
 ====================

-This is the main README file for all of my assignments from V School.
-Each of the directories in this directory represents a warmup (daily, short practices), exercise (completed immediately after learning a new topic), or a project (used to test my ability in given areas of development) that I've worked on during my time here.
-There are also side-projects, that I have taken on in my own time.
-Each of these assignments has a README file that explains the assignment given as well as a summary of what I learned by completing the assignment.
+This is the main README file for my workspace.
+This workspace is anything that I use for learning, practicing, or testing.